-Our Nominating and Governance Committee consists of Dr. Gilliss and Mr. Greissing.
+Throughout 2019, our Nominating and Governance Committee consisted of Dr. Gilliss and Mr. Greissing, with Mr. Greissing serving as Chair.
+As of April 1, 2020, our Nominating and Governance Committee was reconstituted to consist of Dr. Meyer, Dr. Gilliss, and Dr. Multani, with Dr. Meyer serving as chair.
 Our Board of Directors has determined that each of the members of this committee satisfies the Nasdaq Global Market independence requirements.
 The functions of this committee include, among other things:

-- identifying, reviewing and evaluating candidates to serve on our Board of Directors consistent with criteria approved by our Board of Directors; - determining the minimum qualifications for service on our Board of Directors; - evaluating director performance on the Board and applicable committees of the Board and determining whether continued service on our Board is appropriate; - evaluating, nominating and recommending individuals for membership on our Board of Directors; - evaluating nominations by stockholders of candidates for election to our Board of Directors; - considering and assessing the independence of members of our Board of Directors; - developing a set of corporate governance policies and principles, including a code of business conduct and ethics, periodically reviewing and assessing these policies and principles and their application and recommending to our Board of Directors any changes to such policies and principles; - considering questions of possible conflicts of interest of directors as such questions arise; - reviewing the adequacy of its charter on an annual basis; and - annually evaluating the performance of the Nominating and Governance Committee.
+- · identifying, reviewing and evaluating candidates to serve on our Board of Directors consistent with criteria approved by our Board of Directors; - determining the minimum qualifications for service on our Board of Directors; - evaluating director performance on the Board and applicable committees of the Board and determining whether continued service on our Board is appropriate; - evaluating, nominating and recommending individuals for membership on our Board of Directors; - evaluating nominations by stockholders of candidates for election to our Board of Directors; - considering and assessing the independence of members of our Board of Directors; - developing a set of corporate governance policies and principles, including a code of business conduct and ethics, periodically reviewing and assessing these policies and principles and their application and recommending to our Board of Directors any changes to such policies and principles; - considering questions of possible conflicts of interest of directors as such questions arise; - · reviewing the adequacy of its charter on an annual basis; and - annually evaluating the performance of the Nominating and Governance Committee.